Closure fears tarnish Opel plants' golden anniversary

 The Ellesmere Port plant employs about 2,800, including 700 contractors, all waiting to know if the next-generation Astra, due to start production in about 2015, will be built there.

 The town, a 20-minute drive south of Liverpool, has a population of only 64,000.
-Its only other large employers are an oil refinery and a retail park.
-As in Germany’s Ruhr, the industries of England’s northwest have seen better days.
+Its only other large employers being an oil refinery and a retail park.
+As in Germany’s Ruhr, the industries of England’s northwest have seen much better days.

 “Ellesmere Port has been a very strong performing plant for GM, but it is not solely down to economics,” said Peter Wells, the head of the centre for automotive industry research at Cardiff University.